sjwines/sjwines.github.io/README.md

 Throughout the activity, students will program their own underwater drone to collect data, evade enemy sonar buoys, and safely upload their findings to a Navy ship.
 They’ll also design a simple **AI Advisor HUD** that utilizes “if/else” logic to make recommendations such as *Collect*, *Upload*, or *Avoid*.*

-This skillmap is designed for students between the ages of 11 and 16 and takes approximately 60–75 minutes to complete.
-No previous coding experience is required, and students will not interact with a chatbot during the activity.
+This skillmap is designed for students between the ages of 13 and 18 and takes approximately 45–75 minutes to complete.
+No previous coding experience is required.

 6 guided tutorials progressively introduce programming concepts, followed by an open-ended Challenge Lab where students can personalize their game.